-- Make a total of 6 of these cups before you begin the next part of the challenge.
-Note: For the VSVS classes, the salt is already measured out. - 6.
+- 5. Make a total of 6 of these cups before you begin the next part of the challenge. - 6.
 After you have all 6 cups with the 2.5 grams of salt in them, add one cup to the water in the jar and use your Popsicle stick to stir the water until there are no more salt particles left. - 7.
 Observe and record what happens to the beads. - 8.
 Repeat steps 6 and 7 (adding one cup of salt at a time) and stir until all the salt is gone. - 9.
 Be sure to observe what happens to the beads after every cup of salt you add, and record how much total salt has been added (see observation sheet). - 10.
 If some of the beads of one color sink and some don't, tap them with your Popsicle stick to make sure there are no air bubbles. - 11.
 Mark down all your observations in the table so you can use them for the next part of the lesson.